-1 "(1) IN GENERAL.-Any person who violates, or 2 conspires to violate, subsection (a) shall be fined 3 under this title, imprisoned for not more than 20 4 years, or both.
-5 "(2) Organizer enhancement.-If a viola-
+1 "(1) In general.-Any person who violates, or 2 conspires to violate, subsection (a) shall be fined 3 under this title, imprisoned for not more than 20 4 years, or both.

-- "(2) Organizer enhancement.-If a violation of subsection (a) is committed by a person in concert with 5 or more other persons with respect to whom such person occupies a position of organizer, a supervisory position, or any other position of management, such person may be sentenced to an additional term of imprisonment of not more than 5 consecutive years. - 13 "(c) Definitions.-In this section- - "(1) the term 'actual buyer' means the individual for whom a firearm is being purchased, received, or acquired; and - "(2) the term 'term of imprisonment exceeding 18 1 year' does not include any offense classified by the 19 applicable jurisdiction as a misdemeanor and punish20 able by a term of imprisonment of 2 years or less.". - 21 (b) Technical and Conforming Amendment.- - 22 The table of sections for chapter 44 of title 18, United - 23 States Code, is amended by adding at the end the fol- - 24 lowing:
+- "(2) Organizer enhancement.-If a violation of subsection (a) is committed by a person in concert with five or more other persons with respect to whom such person occupies a position of organizer, a supervisory position, or any other position of management, such person may be sentenced to an additional term of imprisonment of not more than 5 consecutive years. - 13 "(e) Definitions.-In this section- - "(1) the term 'actual buyer' means the individual for whom a firearm is being purchased, received, or acquired; and - "(2) the term 'term of imprisonment exceeding 18 1 year' does not include any offense classified by the 19 applicable jurisdiction as a misdemeanor and punish20 able by a term of imprisonment of 2 years or less.". - 21 (b) Technical and Conforming Amendment.- - 22 The table of sections for chapter 44 of title 18, United - 23 States Code, is amended by adding at the end the fol- - 24 lowing: